bertkdowns/just-search-it/readme.md

 Actually, MCP servers might be too much. we just need to understand how tooling works. (though maybe being able to work with MCP servers so the LLM can access both the commands and other MCP commands might be even better - e.g so an LLM can outsource some computation, and then run a command on the result.)

 When you type something in the search bar, if there's no results, it's considered a LLM prompt when you hit enter.

-### NPM

-Gotta publish this to NPM, and also add it to the platform.